svenssonjoel/lispBM/doc/lbmref.md

 ![Performance of 10 million additions at various types on x86 64bit](./images/millions64.png)

-On emedded platforms there are likely other limitations that kick in and makes the cost of operations at different more different.
+On emedded platforms there are likely other limitations that kick in and makes the cost of operations at different types more pronounced.
 Producing a chart on for example STM32 is on my TODO list.

 ---